mikepan/GameEngineBook/text/03-LogicBricks.md

 ## State Machine <a id="State_Machine"></a>

-_"Why did the controller cross the road?[md]to get to the next state."_
+_"Why did the controller cross the road? - to get to the next state."_

 A state is a conjunct of actions to be performed by a game character.
 In our case, it's a set of sensors, controllers, and actuators that together represent a subset of the possible behavior the character will present.
 Let's say it in a simple way.